- Winter health risks are not a single seasonal event but a multi-variable map: respiratory, cardiac, trauma, environmental and viral.

 Do I need a pulse oximeter at home?

-If a relative has COPD, asthma, heart failure, or is elderly — yes, it's a useful winter decision aid.
+If a relative has Chronic Obstructive Pulmonary Disease (COPD), asthma, heart failure, or is elderly — yes, it's a useful winter decision aid.
 Cold fingers or motion can produce inaccurate readings [5].

 112 or Nova Ambulans in winter?